libjxl/libjxl/doc/developing_in_debian.md

   libjpeg-dev ninja-build libgoogle-perftools-dev
 ```

-Make sure your default "clang" compiler is at least version 6 running
+Make sure your default "clang" compiler is at least version 6 by running

 ```bash
 clang --version